-Before you use any debug and test features of the Intel XDK, be sure to first download and install the special Intel App Preview container app.
+Before you use any debug and test features of the Intel XDK, be sure to first download and install the special Intel App Preview container app onto your mobile test devices.
 This application can be downloaded from the primary store for your device (Apple Store*, Google Play* and the Windows App Store*).
 For more information please read Intel App Preview Introduction.

 Packaging Your Companion App for Distribution

 HTML5 apps are not limited to execution in a desktop or mobile browser.
-By packaging your HTML5 web app as a Cordova / PhoneGap app, you can deploy it as a locally-installed hybrid mobile app.
+By packaging your HTML5 web app as a Cordova (aka PhoneGap) app, you can deploy it as a locally-installed hybrid mobile app.
 This enables the use of the same distribution channels as native mobile apps, as well as the same app installation and launch experience.

 Before deploying your companion app as a hybrid mobile app, you must build it.
-The build process packages your app and associated Cordova plugins into a format that can be submitted to a mobile app store and, ultimately, downloaded and installed onto a mobile device.
-All of the popular mobile platforms (Android, iOS and Windows) are supported by the Intel XDK.
-Builds are performed in the cloud, so you do not need to install and configure an SDK or native development system for each target platform on your development system, as you must do if you are building a Cordova CLI (aka PhoneGap*) app.
+The build process packages your app and its Cordova plugins into a format that can be submitted to a mobile app store and downloaded and installed onto a mobile device.
+Mobile apps developed using the Intel XDK can be built using a Cordova compatible build system.

 Including Third-Party APIs and Web-Service APIs in your Companion App